 An Option Contract gives a buyer the right, but not the obligation, to put the property in escrow and close on it according to the terms of a referenced Purchase and Sale Agreement.

 Investors use a wholesale real estate assignment contract to facilitate a property sale between an original owner and an end buyer.
-In this agreement, the investor gets the right to buy the property but doesn't actually purchase it.
+In this agreement, the investor gets the right to buy the property but doesn't purchase it.
 Instead, they sell their buying rights to another buyer.
 This distinction is critical; the wholesaler isn't selling the property, but their rights to purchase it.

 The Doctrine of Equitable Conversion plays a crucial role in this process.
 Once a real estate purchase agreement is signed, the buyer becomes the equitable owner, and the seller holds the legal title to the property.
 Therefore, when a wholesaler sells the contract, they're selling their equitable interest or rights within the contract terms to another buyer.